Cobalin-H Side Effects

 Applies to hydroxocobalamin: intravenous powder for solution

-In addition to its needed effects, some unwanted effects may be caused by hydroxocobalamin (the active ingredient contained in Cobalin-H).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, hydroxocobalamin (the active ingredient contained in Cobalin-H) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Blurred vision